Abstract: Designing satellite constellation systems involves complex

 use the concept of limited-CDF (cumulative distribution function) surface

-are representative of realistic observation processes.
-We investigate how
+simulations are representative of realistic observation processes.
+We investigate

 performance of the telescope(s).
 A sensor-tasking framework is developed